 New York; Boston; Silicon Valley

-Chris counsels technology companies of all sizes and stages of development, including advising on formation, venture financings, mergers and acquisitions, initial public offerings, corporate governance, and intellectual property issues.
-He is a recognized leader in capital markets work for both companies and investment banks, leading deals involving BAML, Goldman Sachs, J.P.
+Chris counsels public and high-growth technology companies on general corporate and transactional matters, including advising on formation, venture financings, mergers and acquisitions, initial public offerings, corporate governance, and intellectual property issues.
+He has extensive experience advising both companies and investment banks on capital markets matters, including leading deals involving BAML, Goldman Sachs, J.P.
 Morgan and Morgan Stanley, in connection with initial public offerings and follow-on offerings of technology and life sciences companies.

 Jacqui heads up the financial services regulatory team in London and is co-chair of Orrick's global Blockchain and Cryptocurrency group.
 She has more than 20 years' experience in providing international regulatory advice across the broad spectrum of the financial services regulated community.

 Jacqui's clients include asset managers, brokers, banks, fund managers, fund platforms, payment service providers, e-money issuers, Fintech companies, exchanges and corporate finance boutiques.

 She provides regulatory advice to both the buy side and sell side and covers both retail and wholesale business.
 Typical work includes advising on issues relating to authorization, structuring, outsourcing, systems and controls, conduct of business, financial resources, market abuse, EU directives, promotion and distribution of investments, money laundering, payment services and consumer credit.
 Typical work also includes providing specialist regulatory advice on transactions within the financial services sector.